CodyTolene/pip-boy-apps/README.md

 ### Writing Apps

-Please see the development documentation at [DEVELOPMENT.md](DEVELOPMENT.md) for more information on writing apps for the
+Please see the development documentation at [DEVELOPMENT.md](DEVELOPMENT.md) for more information on writing apps for the Pip-Boy 3000 Mk V by The Wand Company.

 ### Running the application